 American Express Plan It

-Then, you are offered a choice from one to three payment plan options ranging from 3 to 24 months in length.
+Then, you are offered a choice of one to three payment plan options ranging from three to 24 months in length.
 Your account history and your credit will influence the terms offered.
 Each option will have a different term length, monthly payment amount, and a finance charge.
-You can have up to 10 Plan It plans, at any one time.
+You can have up to 10 Plan It plans at any one time.

 Paying charges this way could be beneficial in two ways.

 First, instead of paying the usual interest rate, you’ll pay a fixed monthly fee ranging between 0.61% to 1.17% per purchase.
 This may cost you less overall.

 Second, it’s a good way to pay off the balance within a reasonable time frame, with 24 months as the uppermost limit.
 If you only make minimum payments on a credit card balance, you could be paying off charges for far longer.

 Some American Express credit cards may have limited-time introductory offers with 0% Plan It fees.